 This will speed up the application process and allow you to have a better picture of your financial situation, making it easier to discuss your income and expenses with your adviser.

-Reach out to a DRO-approved adviser
+Reach out to an approved debt adviser

 Await a decision